The Failure of Legacy NAS

 Scale Geographically Distributed Infrastructure Elastically

 Hammerspace turns disparate storage silos, such as NAS, file systems, object storage, and cloud, into composable building blocks.
 Scale-out storage only scales out within a strictly defined border.
 The border of scale-out NAS is a cluster of appliances.
 Object storage scales across sites but only within a single vendor.
 Even cloud has a border, namely the cloud provider itself.
-Hammerspace breaks down these limitations so that you can build a global data center with the components you determine.
-Build a global file system from the DAS, NAS, file systems, SDS, object storage, and cloud in any combination you choose.
+Hammerspace breaks down these limitations by empowering customers to orchestrate a global file system architecture on their terms .
+Build a global file system from the DAS, NAS, file systems, SDS, object storage, and cloud in any combination you choose!
 Why live with limitations imposed by legacy vendor technologies?

 Automate Your Workflows with Declarative Objectives